 Kelsey Kusman ’18

-Lockheed Martin; Grand Prairie, TX
+Lockheed Martin; Dallas, TX

-|What extracurricular activities were you involved in at Texas A&M?
+What extracurricular activities were you involved in at Texas A&M?
 Delta Gamma, Fish Camp (2015 & 2016), CIBS REEP Exchange in Madrid (Spring 2017), 12th Man Student Foundation

 Did you participate in an internship?
 During my first internship at Lockheed Martin, I was responsible for organizing all foundational activities for a Six Sigma process improvement projects.
 These included stakeholder interviews, process mapping, leading a brainstorming session, and getting my Greenbelt Certification.
 In my second internship, I was responsible for tracking 60 sub-assembly parts in the procurement process and keeping contact with 5 small-business suppliers.
 I also created an excel-based tool to help keep better track of labor hours for Basis of Estimate reports sent to DCAA in the contracting process.
 The Supply Chain program prepared me by conditioning me to openly ask questions.
 In the order I took my classes, I almost reverse-learned a lot of the concepts—applying them in my internships and then learning in class, but by feeling confident asking questions and understanding the basics, I learned SO MUCH!